How To Be An Interfaith Ally

 The event takes place at the Hollywood Vedanta Temple, a hidden gem of peace and tranquility in the Hollywood Hills.
 Our guests will enjoy refreshments after the presentation on the beautiful grounds, with an opportunity to talk further with our presenters and one another.

-The Guibord Center will participate in Models of Pride by presenting Interfaith Workshops and offering resources such as faith communities that are welcoming to ALL.
+The Guibord Center will participate in Models of Pride by presenting nterfaith workshops and offering resources including a list of inclusive faith communities.

-Registrations are a must, and close October 16th, however on-site registration is available until 1pm on the day of the event.
+Registrations are a must.
+Preregistration closes October 16, but on-site registration is available until 1 pm the day of the event.
 Stop by our booth and say hello!

 Tahil Sharma, Young Adult Advisor to The Guibord Center and Faith Program Manager for Brave New Films, will lead the discussion.